-This privacy policy explains how I, Chris Matthews, handle personal data when you visit chrismatthews.co.uk or get in touch with me.
-I have written it in plain English so it actually makes sense, while still meeting my obligations under the UK General Data Protection Regulation (UK GDPR), the Data Protection Act 2018, and the Privacy and Electronic Communications Regulations (PECR).
+This privacy policy explains how we handle personal data when you visit chrismatthews.co.uk or get in touch.
+It is written in plain English so it actually makes sense, while still meeting our obligations under the UK General Data Protection Regulation (UK GDPR), the Data Protection Act 2018, and the Privacy and Electronic Communications Regulations (PECR).

-If anything here is unclear, email me at privacy@chrismatthews.co.uk and I will explain it properly.
+If anything here is unclear, email privacy@chrismatthews.co.uk and we will explain it properly.

 Who is responsible for your data